Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 Routeviews is a project by the University of Oregon to provide live and historical BGP routing data.

-Contains information about the state of the RFC and what kind of information they contain.
+Contains information about the state of the RFCs and what kind of information they contain.

-The websites shows links to different looking glasses which provide either traceroute information or are usable as route servers.
+The website shows links to different looking glasses which provide either traceroute information or are usable as route servers.

 These projects either operate DNS based Real-time Blackhole Lists (RBL) or allow checking if an IP is contained.
 The Multi-RBL websites are helpful in finding a large quantity of RBLs.